backstage/backstage/docs/features/software-catalog/configuration.md

 ### Local File (`type: file`) Configurations

 In addition to url locations, you can use the `file` location type to bring in content from the local file system.
 You should only use this for local development, test setups, and example data, not for production data.
-You are also not able to use placeholders in them like `$text`. `$json` or `$yaml`.
+You are also not able to use placeholders in them like `$text`, `$json` or `$yaml`.
 You can however reference other files relative to the current file.
 See the full [catalog example data set here](https://github.com/backstage/backstage/blob/master/packages/create-app/templates/default-app/app-config.yaml.hbs) for an extensive example.

 Here is an example pulling in the `all.yaml` file from the examples folder.
 Note the use of `../../` to go up two levels from the current execution path of the backend.
 This is typically `packages/backend/`.